Welcome to the 1874 Northwich FC Safeguarding page.

 Every child or young person, who plays, or is involved in football, should be able to take part in an enjoyable and safe environment and be protected from abuse.
 This is the responsibility of EVERY adult involved in the sport.
 Here at 1874 Northwich FC, we acknowledge our responsibility to safeguard the welfare of every child and young person who has been entrusted to our care and we are committed to providing a safe environment.
 As a result, we subscribe to The Football Association’s (The FA’s) “Safeguarding Children – Policy and Procedures”.
 We have produced our own document, based on the FA’s policy: 1874 Safeguarding Policy

 1874 Northwich Juniors FC places the well-being, safety and enjoyment of each player above everything, including winning.
-As such, we will (at the U7 / U8 level) give each child an equal amount of game time, wherever practicable.
-In addition, we will abide by the Mid Cheshire Youth Football League Code of Conduct and have adopted the FA Respect Codes of Conduct.
+We will abide by the relevant Youth Football League Codes of Conduct and have adopted the FA Respect Codes of Conduct.
 Parents, spectators and players must adhere to the appropriate codes of conduct in order to provide a safe and non-threatening environment for the youngsters to enjoy.
-Code of Conduct Young Players, Code of Conduct Parents Spectators, Code of Conduct Coaches
+These documents are available using the following links: Code of Conduct Young Players, Code of Conduct Parents Spectators, Code of Conduct Coaches

 If you have any concerns or questions, support is available from the safeguarding team, which consists of the following people: